15 Best Pasta Makers (Review) In 2022

 8 x 7.8 x 6 inches

-The Gourmex stainless steel pasta maker is another hand crank, manual paste maker.
+The Gourmex is another hand crank, manual paste maker.
 The GOURMEX Stainless Steel Manual Pasta Maker Machine looks smart, and it is easy to assemble.
 The stainless-steel construction and chrome casing mean it is designed for durability.
 You get versatility in terms of thickness, with seven different settings, and can cut the pasta into either wide, fettuccine-style, or thin, spaghetti-style, shapes.

 Scratch and dent resistant

 Security of handle and clamp

 Detachable blades to create three types of pasta noodles

 Crank handle can be removed for storage

 Our best value choice, the OxGord maker, comes with a removable crank handle, just like the Gourmex model to make storage and cleaning easier.
 The OxGord Stainless Steel is one of the best starter kits for homemade pasta making.
 You can select nine different thickness levels, giving you versatility on the type of pasta you want.
 Your pasta will be either wide or thin cut, or a flat sheet; the same options as many more expensive options.

 The maker has a removable handle to take up less space in storage, again a useful feature if you plan on only using it occasionally.
 The slight drawback of this maker will depend on your kitchen tops.
 The clamp does not appear to be overly secure if you have quite thick worksurface tops, so it is worth measuring their width before you make a purchase.
 Overall a great model to see if pasta making is for you before you invest in a more expensive version.